Skip to main content

 REPOSITORY TAG IMAGE ID CREATED SIZE

-As you can see, even though our Jekyll image needed Ruby during the build stage, its considerably smaller since it only has Nginx and the static files. docker container run -it -p 8080:80 jekyll also works as expected.
+As you can see, even though our Jekyll image needed Ruby during the build stage, it is considerably smaller since it only has Nginx and the static files in the resulting image. docker run -it -p 8080:80 jekyll:nginx also works as expected.

 Exercises 3.8 - 3.10